-- EDUC 4576 Indigenous Education Internship (Fall only) Students are assigned to an elementary or secondary school placement with primary responsibility for teaching in an Indigenous Education Setting. - Indigenous Education majors must complete the Indigenous Education internship.
+• EDUC 4576 - Indigenous Education Internship

+Students are assigned to an elementary (Spring) or secondary (Fall) school placement with primary responsibility for teaching in an Indigenous Education Setting.

+- Indigenous Education majors must complete the Indigenous Education internship.
 The Application for PS III Specialization and Internship Options form would therefore not be required (see Student Program Services for program-related information). - Students not admitted to the faculty as Indigenous Education majors must submit an Application for PS III Specialization and Internship Options form to Student Program Services (TH421) by the same due date as the PS III Student Information form.
 This deadline date is determined each semester by Field Experiences.
 Students will be notified accordingly. - EDUC 4577 International Education Internship (Fall or Spring) Currently unavailable. - EDUC 4578 Early Childhood Education Internship (Fall or Spring) Students are assigned to a school placement at the Kindergarten to Grade 3 level. - EDUC 4582 Inclusive Education Internship (Spring only) Students are assigned to a school placement in an Inclusive Education setting, usually in classrooms between Kindergarten and Grade 6.
+Students will be eligible to receive an endorsement on their official transcript upon completion of a specialization. - EDUC 4583 Technology in Education Internship